-For 31 years, Lynchburg Daily Bread has provided a hot meal in a Christian environment to the needy of the Lynchburg area.
-In 2013, we served 49,863 meals to the homeless and hungry.
-Our office hours are 8am-1:30pm, 7 days a week.
+For 33 years, Lynchburg Daily Bread has provided a hot meal in a Christian environment to the needy of the Lynchburg area.
+In 2014, we served 57,642 meals to the homeless and hungry – a 7% increase from 2013.
+Our office hours are 7am-1:30pm, 7 days a week.

 In Fall of 2013, we began a new food ministry at the Willow Branch Apartments in Madison Heights, Virginia.
 Thanks to the generosity of our community partners, we receive approximately 600 pounds of food per day, more than is needed for our downtown kitchen.
-On Tuesdays and Thursdays, volunteers pack up excess meals and give them out at Willow Branch from 1-1:30pm.
+On Tuesdays and Thursdays, volunteers pack up excess meals and give them out at Willow Branch at 1pm.
+This service was recently expanded to James Crossing Apartments in Lynchburg, where we give out excess meals at noon each Wednesday.
 This service is free and open to the public.

 Our guests include workers who are recently unemployed or those with temporary or part-time jobs who can’t make ends meet.
 We also serve the elderly and the disabled on fixed incomes, families with small children/babies, single parents and persons with mental health challenges.
 Approximately 35% of our guests are over the age of 60.
 We are seeing an increase in the number of families coming to Daily Bread and feel so fortunate to be able to help children facing tough times.